irods-contrib/metalnx-web/README.md

  - Configuration of Zone information, and features to display
  - Theming with custom CSS/Logo

-Create a copy of the default `etc/irods-ext` directory, update `metalnx.properties` and `metalnxConfig.xml`, and then run a container with the new configuration:
+Create a copy of the default `etc/irods-ext` directory, update `metalnx.properties` and `metalnxConfig.xml`, and then run a container with the new configuration, probably with `--add-host` information due to Docker:
 ```
 docker run -d \
-  -p 8080:8080
+  -p 8080:8080 \
   -v `pwd`/mylocal-irods-ext:/etc/irods-ext \
+  --add-host hostcomputer:172.17.0.1 \
   irods-contrib/metalnx:latest .
 ```